This blog may contain affiliate links. Read our disclosure policy for more info.

 In terms of street art, Bogota is a very decorated city.
 Professional artists are paid handsome sums of money to decorate the streets despite (or perhaps because of) the fact that they often get punished by the police, even though graffiti was officially decriminalized here in 2011.

 Legal struggles aside, a graffiti tour is an awesome way to get to know Bogota better.
 The street art murals tell Bogota’s story, from political turmoil to famous historical events and social issues.
 It’s definitely better to take a graffiti tour instead of exploring by yourself.
-There’s safety in numbers and your guide will be able to show you places you’d never find on your own.
+There’s safety in numbers, and your guide will be able to show you places you’d never find on your own.

 We loved this private walking tour that showed us a ton of street art through Bogota.
-Along the route, our guide showed vintage shops, hipster bars, and niche stores, so we really got a feel for Bogota’s eclectic culture.
+Along the route, our guide showed us vintage shops, hipster bars, and niche stores, so we really got a feel for Bogota’s eclectic culture.
 This tour departs every 30 minutes, so it’s really easy to fit into a busy schedule!

 Check availability and book this street art tour here!